oxBinaryBrain/Git_Scala_Library/README.md

-## About Me...

-Hello there!
-I'm [oxBinaryBrain](https://github.com/oxBinaryBrain), a passionate programmer with a keen interest in data science and software development.
-I'm constantly exploring new technologies and contributing to open-source projects.

 ## Scala Project Repository Analysis

 I recently conducted an analysis of the Scala project repository, which is a mature programming language with a history spanning over ten years.
 This analysis focused on identifying top contributors and experts based on pull request data.